makeavish/notes/content/Life/Index.md

 ---
-longform:
-  format: scenes
 title: Life
-  workflow: Default Workflow
-  sceneFolder: /
-  scenes: []
-  ignoredFiles: []
 ---

+Travels, reflections, and the beautiful chaos of everyday life.